To Index or Not to Index: Optimizing Exact Maximum Inner Product Search: Related Work

-Several authors have proposed using tree-based indexes to improve the runtime of \topK computation.
-Ram and Gray~\cite{ram2012maximum} present three different techniques for indexing the items of the dataset: single-ball trees, dual-ball trees, and cone trees.
+Ram and Gray~\cite{ram2012maximum} present three different techniques for indexing item vectors: single-ball trees, dual-ball trees, and cone trees.
 All three data structures share a similar strategy: they recursively subdivide the metric space of items into hyperspheres.
 Every node in the tree represents a set of points, and each node is indexed with a center and a ball enclosing all the points in the node.
 Of the three, the cone tree offers the fastest speedups.
-All of these data structures compute the exact \topK; however, the speedups they attain are limited for high-dimensional and large datasets.
-For $K$=1 and $F$=51, they achieve a 1.98$\times$ speedup on Netflix and a 2.16$\times$ speedup on Yahoo KDD.
-Follow-on work by Curtin et al.~\cite{curtin} extend this method using cover trees~\cite{covertree} but the result (and follow-on results from Curtin and Ram~\cite{cram} using dual-trees~\cite{dual}) are still empirically slower than alternatives due to high index construction and traversal time~\cite{teflioudi2015lemp}.
-Unlike \simdex, none of the these approaches utilize the commonalities among users to prune the search space of items.
+Follow-on work by Curtin et al.~\cite{curtin} extends this method using cover trees~\cite{covertree}, but Teflioudi et al.~\cite{teflioudi2015lemp} show that these methods are slower than LEMP.